KL4805/ShoppingMMLU/README.md

 ## Data
 ### Where to download?
+The zipfile `data.zip` contains all data in ShopBench.
+Create a new folder `data`, and unzip the zipfile in it.

 ### Data formats
 We have five different types of tasks, **multiple choice**, **retrieval**, **ranking**, **named entity recognition**, and **generation**.